-The undeniable truth is that recessions create problems – and an entirely new set of consumer needs.
-Being insightful enough to accurately sense a changing market and new customer needs is where entrepreneurs thrive.
+The reality is that recessions create problems – and an entirely new set of consumer needs.
+Having the insight to accurately sense a changing market and new customer needs is where entrepreneurs thrive.
 Although risky, many of the greatest businesses were born out of recessions.

-Disney launched during America’s Great Depression, as people needed encouragement and escapism.
+Disney launched during America’s Great Depression, when people needed encouragement and escapism.
 Microsoft launched days after the 1975 recession ended, and Facebook became profitable following the Great Financial Crisis of 2009.

-If you’ve toyed with the idea of starting your own business, whether out of fun or necessity, Invoice2go is here to support you.
-Here are 10 recession-proof businesses that have significant potential in our current climate – with low overheads.
+If you’ve considered starting your own business, whether out of fun or necessity, Invoice2go, a Bill.com company, is here to support you.
+Here are 10 of the best recession-proof businesses.
+They have not only significant potential in our current climate, but also low overheads.

 1. Virtual assistance

 Almost unknown just a few short years ago, virtual assistants are now providing numerous services to a variety of businesses.
-This can include things like social media management, scheduling, general administration and even running errands.
-Becoming a virtual assistant can be ideal during a recession — especially if you secure clients who aren’t strongly affected by the current economic climate.
+This can include things like social media management, scheduling, general administration, and even running errands.
+Becoming a virtual assistant can be ideal during a recession — especially if you secure clients who might not be that affected by an economic crisis.

 Seek out companies that have been around for years and have survived previous economic downturns.
-Also, smaller, single-person businesses, like law firms, may welcome having someone like you who has the availability and skills to handle the multitude of small tasks that they currently have been putting off.
+Also, smaller, single-person businesses, like law firms, may welcome having someone like you who has the availability and skills to handle the multitude of small tasks that they’ve been putting off.

 Starting a virtual assistant business is easy.
-There is little overhead and plenty of opportunity for growth.
+There’s little overhead and plenty of opportunity for growth, making it one of the most attainable recession-proof business ideas.
 You may even be able to start a virtual assistant agency and offer additional services beyond your original scope.
-It is a great area to be creative.
+It’s a great area to be creative.

 2. Online coaching and consulting

-More businesses are turning to online platforms as their customers remain home due to the global pandemic.
+Due to the pandemic, more businesses are turning to online platforms as their customers stay at home.
 Many traditional in-person instructors and consultants are shifting their formats to be entirely online – and it’s working.

-For example, exercise and yoga instructors have shifted to providing online classes to their members who are stuck at home and miss their workouts.
-Evolving into an online classroom can apply to just about any traditionally in-person, group session.
+For example, exercise and yoga instructors have shifted to providing online classes to members who are stuck at home and miss their workouts.
+Evolving into an online classroom can apply to just about any traditionally in-person group session.

 Beyond groups, professional one-to-one consultants are also discovering the many benefits of moving their practices online.
-Everyone from nutritionists to life coaches and financial consultants is now offering regular appointments entirely online.
-And by promoting their new online services through social media channels like LinkedIn and Instagram, they are finding an entirely new group of clients who may prefer online consultations.
+Everyone from nutritionists, to life coaches, to financial planning professionals is now offering regular appointments entirely online.
+And by promoting their new online services through social media channels like LinkedIn and Instagram, they’re finding an entirely new group of clients who may prefer online consultations.

-So, if you can do this, now is the perfect time to introduce others to your services – while not requiring them to leave the comfort of their own homes.
+So, if you can do this, now is the perfect time to introduce others to your services – without requiring them to leave the comfort of their own homes.